New York World

-The New York World was a newspaper published in New York City from 1860 until 1931.
-The paper played a major role in the history of American newspapers.
-It was a leading national voice of the Democratic Party.
+The New York World was a newspaper published in New York City from 1860 to 1931.
+The paper played a major role in the history of American newspapers as a leading national voice of the Democratic Party.
 From 1883 to 1911 under publisher Joseph Pulitzer, it was a pioneer in yellow journalism, capturing readers' attention with sensation, sports, sex and scandal and pushing its daily circulation to the one-million mark.
-It was sold in 1930 and merged into the New York World-Telegram.
+It was sold in 1931 and merged into the New York World-Telegram.

 History

 Early years

-The World was formed in 1860.
+The World was founded in 1860 by Alexander Cummings, who had previously founded the Philadelphia Evening Bulletin, but it did not prosper in his two years as publisher.
 From 1862 to 1876, it was edited by Manton Marble, who was also its proprietor.
 During the 1864 United States presidential election, the World was shut down for three days after it published forged documents purportedly from Abraham Lincoln.
 Marble, disgusted by the defeat of Samuel Tilden in the 1876 presidential election, sold the paper after the election to a group headed by Thomas A. Scott, the president of the Pennsylvania Railroad, who used the paper "as a propaganda vehicle for his stock enterprises."
 But Scott was unable to meet the newspaper's growing losses, and in 1879 he sold it to financier Jay Gould as part of a deal that also included the Texas & Pacific Railroad.
 Gould, like Scott, used the paper for his own purposes, employing it to help him take over Western Union.
-But Gould could not turn the financial state of the newspaper around, and by the 1880s, it was losing $40,000 a year.
+But Gould, like Scott, could not turn the financial state of the newspaper around, and by the 1880s, it was losing $40,000 a year.